jobsort/jobsort/leetcode/univalued-binary-tree.md

----
-name: "Univalued Binary Tree"
-title: "LeetCode Univalued Binary Tree Solution"
-description: "Solution for a binary tree is uni-valued if every node in the tree has the same value.
-Given the root of a binary tree, return true if the given tree is uni-valued, or false otherwise."
-published: "2021-12-05 PDT"
-modified: "2021-12-05 PDT"
----

 # Univalued Binary Tree Problem & Solution

 A binary tree is uni-valued if every node in the tree has the same value.